79E/hexo-theme-quiet/README-EN.md

   path: ''
   per_page: 9
   order_by: -date
+// There's a 10 below.
+Modify to 9.
+per_page: 9
+pagination_dir: page
 ```

 Set the following item to be the same as mine to display the code highlighting of the article